flurdy/sortingoffice/tests/README.md

 - Each test runs in isolation for reliability
 - Database connections are pooled for efficiency
 - Test data is cleaned up after each test
+- UI tests use testcontainers for automatic resource management

 ## Contributing